Table Of Contents

 Both FE and GE ports are used to connect PCs or workstations to the network.

-A 10/100/1000 Gigabit Ethernet (GE) port can be used as an uplink port to connect to another router or a server, or can trunk to another Cisco enhanced EtherSwitch service module or switch located in the same chassis or in a separate installation.
+A 10/100/1000 Gigabit Ethernet (GE) port or a SFP module port can be used as an uplink port to connect to another router or a server, or can trunk to another Cisco enhanced EtherSwitch service module or switch located in the same chassis or in a separate installation.

 Connecting a FE or GE port to the network requires a Category 5 cable with RJ-45 male connectors, not provided with the switch module.
 Category 5 cables are widely available.